-Born in New Jersey, Trapanese earned his B.A. in classical composition from the Manhattan School of Music.
-He went on to study at UCLA for his M.A. in music for visual media and taught electronic music composition at the school from 2008-2011.
+Born in Jersey City, Trapanese earned his B.A. in classical composition from the Manhattan School of Music.
+He went on to study at UCLA for his M.A. and taught electronic music composition at the school from 2008-2011.
 In 2016, he became a member of the Academy of Motion Picture Arts and Sciences.

 In 2013, alongside a tenacious group of composers, artists, and musicians, Trapanese founded The Echo Society.
 Aiming to inspire each other and the community around them, the group creates and performs new music showcasing the unique talents and environments of Los Angeles.